-The Eller College of Management’s mission it to discover and share new knowledge that shapes the future of business and to educate the next generation of responsible, global leaders who embody the changing business world and possess the knowledge and drive to impact it.
+The Eller College of Management’s mission is to discover and share new knowledge that shapes the future of business and to educate the next generation of responsible, global leaders who embody the changing business world and possess the knowledge and drive to impact it.

-We are honest, respectful and just.
-We act ethically and don't take shortcuts.
-We do the right thing 100 percent of the time.
+Do the right thing 100 percent of the time.

 The School takes up residence in North Hall.

 The College is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB) and Karl Eller returns to his studies at UA.